 The British had also broke the Italian codes and ciphers before the War.
 When the Italians entered the war and began fighting with the Germans in North Africa and the Soviet Union, the Germans supplied them Enigma machines.
 The British had already to varying degrees cracked Enigma.
 The Italiam traffic proved relatively easy to crack because the Italians wee not very careful about security measures.
 And the information revealed proved vital in intercepting Italian convoys carying supploes to the Sfrika Korps.

-General John de Chastelain's American mother, Marion de Chastelain, helped run a spy ring targetting Vichy France. anti-Vichy spy during World War II.
+General John de Chastelain's American mother, Marion de Chastelain, helped run a spy ring targetting Vichy France.
 De Chastelain is best remembered for his role in IRA arms decommissioning.
-She worked for Sir William Stephenson, the Canadian running a spy ring for Britain in New York before America entered thge War.
+She worked for Sir William Stephenson, the Canadian running a spy ring for Britain in New York before and to a lesser extent after America entered the War.
 Stephenson over saw the British Security Co-ordination operation in Rockefeller Center.
-She was handler of American agent, Cynthia, who developed a relationship with the press attaché in
+Elizbeth Thorpe was an American debutant who married a British diplomat.
+She was active in Warsaw before the War.
+She was very inteligent and bored.
+She found getting information out of diplomts a diverting activity.
+MI-5 incouraed her to do more.
+Accounts suggest she got information on Enigma.
+[Stevenson] There is little evidence of this.
+When she returned to Washington with her husbnd.
+De Chastelain became Thorpe's (code named Cynthia) handler.
+Thorpe developed a relationship with the press attaché in

 The British had cracked Spanish codes in the 1930s and because the Germans did not supply Enigmas to the Spanish, the British read Spanish messages througout the War.